awsdocs/amazon-comprehend-developer-guide/doc_source/API_UpdateEndpoint.md

 # UpdateEndpoint<a name="API_UpdateEndpoint"></a>

 Updates information about the specified endpoint\.
+For information about endpoints, see [Managing endpoints](https://docs.aws.amazon.com/comprehend/latest/dg/manage-endpoints.html)\.

 ## Request Syntax<a name="API_UpdateEndpoint_RequestSyntax"></a>